 It wasn’t that I sucked completely so much as the folks around me were just amazing.
 But it was sure disheartening at times.
 No matter what you do, when you are surrounded by folks who have been skating since they were 6 and are the best in the world, you suck by comparison.
 Try to maintain your motivation in that scenario.

 But progress was coming little by little as my technique caught up with my fitness.
 The question is whether or not it would be good enough.
-As I mentioned above, Metric Speedskating is both nice and horrible in that you always know what you are.
+As I mentioned above, metric Speedskating is both nice and horrible in that you always know exactly where you are.